-Prior to dismissal of the California Lawsuits, the complaint originally filed by plaintiff Congregation Beth Aaron in Santa Clara County Superior Court was voluntarily dismissed by plaintiff and re-filed in the U.S. District Court for the Northern District of California.
-The Congregation Beth Aaron federal court complaint alleges claims for breach of fiduciary duty and corporate waste in connection with Yahoo!'s consideration of proposals by Microsoft to purchase all or a part of Yahoo!, adoption of severance plans, and the June 12, 2008 agreement between Google Inc. and Yahoo!.
-The complaint alleges claims under Section 14(a) of the Exchange Act for alleged false statements or omissions in Yahoo!'s June 9, 2008 proxy statement regarding the severance plans and for control person liability under Section 20(a) of the Exchange Act, and also alleges that the defendants' decision to settle the Delaware Lawsuits constituted an independent breach of fiduciary duty.
+Plaintiff Congregation Beth Aaron voluntarily dismissed an action filed in Santa Clara County Superior Court and on December 3, 2008 re-filed in the U.S. District Court for the Northern District of California alleging claims for breach of fiduciary duty and corporate waste in connection with Yahoo!'s consideration of proposals by Microsoft to purchase all or a part of Yahoo!, adoption of severance plans, and the June 12, 2008 agreement between Google Inc. and Yahoo!.
+Plaintiff filed an amended complaint on February 20, 2009.
+The complaint also alleges claims under Section 14(a) of the Exchange Act for alleged false statements or omissions in Yahoo!'s June 9, 2008 proxy statement regarding the severance plans and for control person liability under Section 20(a) of the Exchange Act, and also alleges that the defendants' decision to settle similar Microsoft-related Delaware lawsuits constituted an independent breach of fiduciary duty.
 The complaint seeks unspecified compensatory damages, injunctive relief, and an award of plaintiffs' attorneys' fees and costs.
-Yahoo! filed a motion to dismiss the Congregation Beth Aaron Complaint (which the director defendants joined) based upon the settlement release and final order of judgment entered in the Delaware Lawsuits.
-The hearing on the motion to dismiss is scheduled for May 29, 2009.
+On June 15, 2009, the Court granted defendants' motion to dismiss all of Congregation Beth Aaron's claims without leave to amend.